Fierioziy/ParticleNativeAPI/README.md

 ### Constructing packets
 To construct a NMS particle packet object, use one of particles lists.
-Basic particles have `create` method with tons of overloads to easily construct packet.
+Basic particles have `packet` method with tons of overloads to easily construct packet.

-**Note: `create` method constructs packet object, it does not send it!**
+**Note: `packet` method constructs packet object, it does not send it!**
 ```java
 Object somePacket1 = particles_1_8.CRIT_MAGIC().packet(true, somePlayer.getLocation());